Make this Black Friday and Cyber Monday your best sales days of the year

 Because you don’t have to battle the lines to turn a tidy profit and reach more customers than ever before.

-In fact, if you prepare your storefront ahead of time, you can spend your Black Friday like it was intended:
+In fact, if you prepare your website and product pages ahead of time, you can spend your Black Friday like it was intended:

 Sleeping in, shopping online, and arguing about who gets the last of the pumpkin pie.